rfhtorres28/ecommerce_data_analysis/README.md

 ### Last Phase
   For each questions, I used group-by with aggregation method and created a table for it.
 Each resulting table was transferred to Power Bi for Data Visualization.

-## Python Data Cleaning Process
+## Data_Cleaning_Process
-Notebook file code for Data Cleaning is uploaded in the repository section.
+Python Notebook file code for Data Cleaning is uploaded in the repository section.

 Steps: